greek mythology-ancient greece greek gods and goddesses in ancient greece

 Harpies, the snatchers of souls

-The Harpies were the messengers of Hades, the god of the Underworld.
-According to the legend, their mission was to steal away the children and the souls of the people.
-For this reason, they were often depicted in graves, holding the soul of the dead person with their claws.
+According to legend, it was their task to steal the children and souls of men.
+For this reason they were often depicted in tombs, holding the soul of the dead with their claws.

 The Punishment of Phineus